 CitalopramReturn to Citalopram overview

-Citalopram can make some people think about hurting themselves or committing suicide.
+Whilst taking citalopram some people may think about hurting themselves or committing suicide.
 This can happen to anyone, including people who are under 18.

 These thoughts may happen or get worse in the first few weeks of taking the tablets until the brain levels of serotonin become stable.
 Always tell a close friend or a family member if you feel this way.